Yoast/wordpress-seo/readme.txt

 #### Bugfixes

-* Adds `x.com` as possible domain for the Twitter validation in our site representation settings.
+* Adds `x.com` as a possible domain for the Twitter validation in our site representation settings.
 * Fixes a bug where sitemap.xml would redirect to 404 when response from server of  HTTPS property value would be \"On\".
 * Fixes a bug where the _keyphrase in slug_ assessment would crash when the site language was Indonesian, the keyphrase contained a reduplicated word (e.g. 'buku-buku'), and a form of that word also occurred in the slug.
 * Fixes a bug where the \"organization description\" field would still be focusable via tabbing.
-* Fixes a bug where the schema of a post requested through a REST request doesn't include the primary image.
+* Fixes a bug where the schema of a post requested through a REST request wouldn't include the primary image.
-* Fixes a bug where upsell message for Woo SEO would appear when using the AI feature on product post that is not from WooCommerce.
+* Fixes a bug where the upsell message for Yoast WooCommerce SEO would appear when using the AI feature on a non-WooCommerce product page.

 = 22.1 =